ToshioCP/Gobject-tutorial/src/sec2.src.md

 ## Initialization and destruction process

-The actual process of GObject initialization and destruction process is very complex.
+The actual process of GObject initialization and destruction is very complex.
 The following is simplified description without details.

 Initialization